rcl-coding/ExerciseExamMarks/README.md

 A demonstration C# console application to calculate exam marks.
 This is an exercise from the 'Coding with C#' online event.

-# How to add your own solution or improve and existing solution to this exercise
+# How to add your own solution or improve an existing solution to this exercise

 - You need a basic understanding of Git and GitHub.com.